paulosabayomi/ThreadsPipe-py/README.md

 **Parameters**

-*app_id*: `str` The same app id you used when getting the authentication code from the Authentication Window.
+*app_id*: `str` The same app id you used when getting the authorization code from the authorization Window.

 *app_secret*: `str` This can be gotten from the `Use cases > Customize > Settings` page in the Threads App secret input box, in the app dashboard.

-*auth_code*: `str` The authentication code that was gotten from the redirect url of the Authorization Window, Note this code can only be used once.
+*auth_code*: `str` The authorization code that was gotten from the redirect url of the Authorization Window, Note this code can only be used once.

 *redirect_uri*: `str` This redirect uri should be the same as the value of the `redirect_uri` argument passed to the `get_auth_token` method or the request will be rejected and the authorization token will be expired.